HichamBenkada/GLAB1_NodeJS_HTTPServer/ReadMe.md

 - Browser Check: Success!...Done!

 #### Part 5: Open Exploration:
 Completed!
-Three routs are added and checked...DONE!
+Three routes are added and checked...DONE!

+Thank you for reading...

+-Wow! feeling excited exploring what I can build next-